Vector search in Azure AI Search

 If you're new to vectors, this section explains some core concepts.

 Vector search is a method of information retrieval where documents and queries are represented as vectors instead of plain text.
-In vector search, machine learning models generate the vector representations of source inputs, which can be text, images, audio, or video content.
+In vector search, machine learning models generate the vector representations of source inputs, which can be text, images, or other content.
 Having a mathematic representation of content provides a common basis for search scenarios.
-If everything is a vector, a query can find a match in vector space, even if the associated original content is in different media or in a different language than the query.
+If everything is a vector, a query can find a match in vector space, even if the associated original content is in different media or language than the query.

 Embeddings and vectorization